Forecasting Sparse Movement Speed of Urban Road Networks with Nonstationary Temporal Matrix Factorization: Nonstationary Temporal Matrix Factorization

-In fact, Eq.~\eqref{matrix_equation_x} is a generalized Sylvester equation with multiple terms \cite{golubl2013matrix}.
-Since both orthogonal projection and VAR process complicate this matrix equation, if we converts the equation into a standard system of linear equations, then solving the matrix equation would take $\mathcal{O}(R^3T^3)$, as shown in Lemma~\ref{notmf_vectorized_X_solution}.
+which involves $d^2+2$ terms in the left-hand side.
+Both orthogonal projection in matrix factorization and VAR on the temporal factor matrix complicate this matrix equation.
+If we convert the formula into a generalized system of linear equations, then finding the closed-form solution to \eqref{matrix_equation_x} would take $\mathcal{O}(R^3T^3)$ time, infeasible as the dimension $RT$ is large, see details as shown in Lemma~\ref{mixed_product_kron_lemma}.